 How to Negotiate the Best Deal on Your ERP Contract Renewal

 ERP contracts are complicated and packed with legal jargon and conditions meant to mitigate impacts on the software provider throughout the life of your software contract.
-The best time to prepare for your ERP contract renewal is actually during the initial negotiation of your contract at the end of your ERP selection.
+The best time to prepare for your ERP contract renewal is actually during the initial negotiation of your contract at the end of your ERP solution selection.
 Well-negotiated contracts could save businesses hundreds of thousands of dollars over the life of their ERPs, and your strongest negotiation stance occurs just prior to your initial ERP purchase.